kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Key Exchange Messages

-KEMTLS uses the same key exchange messages as TLS 1.3 with this
+KEM-auth based uses the same key exchange messages as TLS 1.3 with this
 exceptions:

 - Usage of a new message `KEMEncapsulation`.